kaylaisnomyname/group7/README.md

  Metric : Celcius, Kmh, Percentage,hPA

- #### Clean and Merge Data
+ #### Clean Data

- The dataset from wunderground  is not clean , Here is the step of data cleaning :
+ The dataset from wunderground  is not clean , here is the step that we take using pandas  and jupyter notebook :
  * Combine all csv data to one dataframe
  * Substring Year value  to get correct value of the year
  * Mapping Month from text to number
  * Change metric from Fahrenheit to Celcius and Mph to Kmh

- For Meteostat , Here is the step of data cleaning :
+ For Meteostat , here is the step that we take using pandas  and jupyter notebook:
  - Parse Date value to Year, Month and Day and  add it to new column
  - Drop wind speed column because we will take more detailed data from wunderground and tsun column because it doesn't have any value and there is not explanation what the column stands for.

  The two dataset will be merged by Year, Month and Day to get one full dataset.
 The result can be seen on tables description --> Tbl_weather_data.

+:inbox_tray: The full process can be seen on [Weather_data_ETL.ipynb](https://github.com/kaylaisnomyname/group7/tree/main/Codes)   and the result can be seen on [weather_data_clean.csv](https://github.com/kaylaisnomyname/group7/tree/main/Resources)

+ #### :large_orange_diamond: Merge Weather Dataset with Bike Data

+This process is merging the weather data set and bike data to get mockup dataset that we will use for the machine learning.

+:inbox_tray: The full process can be seen on [Bike_data_ETL.ipynb](https://github.com/kaylaisnomyname/group7/tree/main/Codes)   and the result can be seen on  [Bike_weather_merge.csv](https://github.com/kaylaisnomyname/group7/tree/main/Resources)

  ### Tables Description